kshitiz12345/littlejs/README.md

 Little javascript library for providing basic DOM manipulations.

-Its a simple set of functions which can help web developers to add basic DOM manipulation effect to the website without using jquery.
-It can be useful for simple single page applications where for simple DOM related tasks, adding whole jquery doesn't make sense.
+It is a set of JS functions covering most common usages for DOM manipulation.
+The functions are in vanilla JS and can be removed from the library easily in case not required, thus keeping required helpers.